PokeBeach’s February TCG Cup is over and the winners have been crowned!

 What was your most exciting game or match?

 That last round was insane, but round five had its merits too.
 I’ll explain both.
 Round five I’m up against normanc and I see the Glaceon and I’m immediately regretting life.
-I don’t play Pokémon Ranger in my list because of how situational it is, but I know I can still win this matchup even though Crystal Ray is a thing.
+I don’t play CARD NOT FOUND in my list because of how situational it is, but I know I can still win this matchup even though Crystal Ray is a thing.
 I tech an Enhanced Hammer and all I needed for him to do was whiff a Crystal Ray…and he does.
 I’m able to win game one that way.
 Game two he kinda dead draws and I end up hitting everything from a Professor Sycamore, Escape Rope-ing his Active Glaceon and taking my last two Prizes from something on the Bench.
 Escape Rope and Enhanced Hammer are the real MVPs.

 The final round against gracebond was insane.
 When he flipped over the Scizor-EX, I got upset.
 Two Mega Scizor builds in two consecutive final rounds.
 What do I have to do to dodge Scizor?
 Did nobody play Volcanion-EX?